maghov/IS-213/README.md

 #### Code Related Contribution
 We appreciate any type of code contribution made to our project.
-We currently have no background on working with Xcode and Swift, thus there are many errors or  The current language being used as of May 2017 is Swift 3.0.
+We currently have very little background on working with Xcode and Swift, thus there are many errors or coding mistakes that we most likely have made.
+The current language being used as of May 2017 is Swift 3.0, and all contributions made should be written in this language

 #### Issues
 The current issues can be accessed on our "Issues" github tab or by [clicking on This!](https://github.com/maghov/IS-213/issues) link.
 It consists of features that we wish to implement, and features that are implemented but are not working as desired.